tomayac/blogccasion/posts/2018/2018-12-18_experimenting-with-the-wake-lock-api.md

 ---
 layout: layouts/post.njk
-title: "Experimenting with the Wake Lock API"
+title: 'Experimenting with the Wake Lock API'
-description: "During this year’s Chrome Dev Summit, we wrote for the first time publicly about our capabilities project, code-named project fugu 🐡 (← the project label).
-The purpose of the project is to make the…"
+description: 'During this year’s Chrome Dev Summit, we wrote for the first time publicly about our capabilities project, code-named project fugu 🐡 (← the project label).
+The purpose of the project is to make the…'
-date: "2018-12-18T17:32:16.699Z"
+date: '2018-12-18T17:32:16.699Z'
 permalink: 2018/12/18/experimenting-with-the-wake-lock-api/index.html
 tags:
   - Technical
 ---

 During this year’s [Chrome Dev Summit](https://developer.chrome.com/devsummit/), we wrote for the first time publicly about our [capabilities](https://developers.google.com/web/updates/capabilities) project, code-named [project fugu 🐡](https://bugs.chromium.org/p/chromium/issues/list?can=2&q=proj-fugu&sort=m&colspec=ID%20Pri%20M%20Stars%20ReleaseBlock%20Component%20Status%20Owner%20Summary%20OS%20Modified) (← the project label).
 The purpose of the project is to make the web a first class platform for developing apps, and to do so in an open and transparent environment where the emphasis is on developer feedback.

 It’s encouraging to see the community’s positive response to the APIs that we’re working on, and one that I’m personally especially excited about is the _experimental_ [Wake Lock API](https://w3c.github.io/wake-lock/).
 It will definitely still change and is under heavy development, but a first implementation (behind a feature flag) is now ready for testing.
 A wake lock prevents some aspect of the device or operating system from entering a power-saving state, for example, preventing the system from turning off the screen.
 Currently, the specification defines two types of wake locks: